wittlock/ngx-image-zoom/README.md

 click | Similar to hover but it only starts zooming if the user clicks the image.
 Moving the cursor away from the image disables it again. toggle | A click in the image will zoom at the point of the cursor.
 Another click will restore the small image. hover-freeze | First click enables hover mode, second click freezes the zoomed image where it is, third click restores thumbnail.

+### Zoom ratio
+The zoom ratio used in the *minZoomRatio* and *maxZoomRatio* settings refer to the relative size of the thumbnail and the full size image.
+The *baseRatio* default value is the calculated ratio that would make the zoomed image equal in size to the thumbnail.
+For example, if the full size image is 10x larger than the thumbnail, then *minZoomRatio* will default to *0.1*, as in the full size image can at its smallest be shown at 0.1 times its original size.
+The default value for *maxZoomRatio* being *1* means the largest the fullSize image can appear is twice its original size.

 ## Installation